Yellen to announce first $1 bln Treasury loan for multilateral Clean Technology Fund

 The U.S. money could fund installation of new renewable energy equipment, retirement of older coal plants and various support programs that promote new investment and employment in communities affected by energy transition, Treasury said.

-Yellen will announce the loan in a speech at the Center for Global Development, ahead of next week's annual meetings of the World Bank and International Monetary Fund.
+Yellen, who also called for reforms of the multilateral development banks, spoke ahead of next week's annual meetings of the World Bank and International Monetary Fund.

 South Africa, India, Indonesia and the Philippines last year became the first recipients of the Accelerating Coal Transition (ACT) program developed by the CTF.